kemalyst/kemalyst/README.md

 leverages http handlers which are similar to Rack middleware.

 Kemalyst follows the MVC pattern:
-  - M - the models are a simple ORM mapping and supports MySQL, PG and SQLite.
+  - Models are a simple ORM mapping and supports MySQL, PG and SQLite.
-  - V - the views are handled using [kilt](https://github.com/jeromegn/kilt) which support ECR (Erb like), SLang (Slim like), Crustache (Mustache like) or Temel (not sure what it's like).
+  - Views are handled using [kilt](https://github.com/jeromegn/kilt) which support ECR (Erb like), SLang (Slim like), Crustache (Mustache like) or Temel (not sure what it's like).
-  - C - the controllers are http handlers that continue the chain of handlers after the routing takes place.
+  - Controllers are http handlers that continue the chain of handlers after the routing takes place.

+Kemalyst also supports:
+  - WebSockets provide two way communication for webapps that need dynamic updates
+  - Mailers render and deliver email via [smtp.cr](https://github.com/raydf/smtp.cr)
+  - Jobs perform background tasks using [sidekiq.cr](https://github.com/mperham/sidekiq.cr)
+  - Migrations provide ability to maintain your database schema's using [Micrate](https://github.com/juanedi/micrate)

-Kemalyst also comes with a command line tool similar to Rails called `kgen` to help you get started quickly.
+Kemalyst also comes with a command line tool similar to `rails` called `kgen` to help you get started quickly.

 ## Installation